Nvidia GeForce RTX 3090: Thirty second review

 At 4K, however, the RTX 3090 does provide the level of performance where you can just crank every setting up to max and just forget about it.
 Every single game we tried to play with this graphics card at 4K ran like a dream.
 Final Fantasy XV with everything turned up?
 70+ fps – with the stutter that game is infamous for almost completely eliminated thanks to the 24GB frame buffer.

-Ditto with Metro Exodus and Control, which were both games that made us constantly conscious about the limits of 4K gaming with the RTX 2080 Ti just a few months ago, now running like an absolute dream with all the eye candy enabled.
+Ditto with Metro Exodus and Control, which were both games that made us constantly conscious about the limits of 4K gaming with the RTX 2080 Ti just a few months before the RTX 3090 launched but now run like an absolute dream with all the eye candy enabled.
 Yes, the RTX 3090 only provides a 15% improvement over the RTX 3080.
 But the kind of people that are going to be buying this card for gaming are the type of person that just wants the bleeding edge tech, price be damned.
 And, well, the experience here is definitely premium, even if the price-to-performance ratio won't make sense for a vast majority of people.